2.2 Samplesheets, operators, and groovy

 There are currently no Nextflow operators specifically designed to handle samplesheets.
 As such, we Nextflow workflow developers have to write custom parsing logic to read and split the data.
 This adds complexity to our workflow development, especially when trying to handle tasks like parallel processing of samples or filtering data by sample type.

-Add the following to your workflow scope above where INDEX is called:
+Add the following to your workflow scope below where INDEX

 // Define the workflow